 Each year Unlocking Warwick engaged an experienced caller to guide people through the dances, so a sense of timing and the ability to follow the instructions was more important than previous experience of Playford dance, per se.
 HOWEVER, in order to follow the instructions, would-be attendees needed to be familiar with the terminology of traditional dance.

 A local group of specialist musicians, Mr Sayer’s Players, became the regular musical accompaniment.

-During the interval, canapés will be served and the Unlocking Warwick volunteers usually provide a brief entertainment, such as a recreation of a scene from a Jane Austen novel, or an extract from a Richard Sheridan play.
+On arrival at the Ball, guests were offered a welcome drink of the traditional negus punch (alternatives were available).
+A plentiful supply of chilled water was also available – Regency dancing can be thirsty work!
+During the interval, canapés were served and there was a brief entertainment, such as a recreation of a scene from a Jane Austen novel, or an extract from a Richard Sheridan play.

 After the 2022 Ball, the Unlocking Warwick volunteers took the decision that they were no longer able to stage balls at Christmas.
 For 2023 a local group of Regency dance enthusiasts, the Warwick Regency Dancers, has agreed to take on the organisation and will hold a Christmas Regency Ball on Saturday 25th November 2023.